A tiny takeout joint in a Wilmette strip mall serves some of the most lovingly made Pakistani food in the Chicago area

 Haleem

-There are generous portions at Thali Bites too.
-I was eagerly eating bhindi omelets for a week of breakfasts.
+There are generous portions at Thali Bites too—I was eagerly eating bhindi omelets for a week of breakfasts.
 A thali, by the way, is one of those circular plates on which you assemble of variety of dishes to make up a balanced subcontinental meal.
 Thali Bites is too nimble an operation to accommodate that sort of dishware, but with the amply sized plastic to-go containers it's easy enough to assemble a takeaway Thali of epic proportions to enjoy at home or al trunko.
 The Bokharys' food travels well.